neurobagel/documentation/docs/cli.md

     singularity run bagel.sif <command-name> --help
     ```

-### To run the CLI on data
+### Running the CLI on your data
 1. `cd` into your local directory containing (1) your phenotypic .tsv file, (2) Neurobagel-annotated data dictionary, and (3) BIDS directory (if available).
 2. Run a `bagel-cli` container and include your CLI command and arguments at the end in the following format:

 === "Docker"
     ```bash
-    docker run --rm --volume=$PWD:$PWD -w $PWD neurobagel/bagelcli <CLI command here>
+    docker run --rm --volume=$PWD:$PWD -w $PWD neurobagel/bagelcli <full CLI command here>
     ```

+    !!! info "What is this command doing?"

+        This combination of options `--volume=$PWD:$PWD -w $PWD` mounts your current working directory (containing all inputs for the CLI) at the same path inside the container, and also sets the _container's_ working directory to the mounted path (so it matches your location on your host machine).
+        This allows you to pass paths to the containerized CLI which are composed the same way as on your local machine.
+(And both absolute paths and relative top-down paths from your working directory will work!)

 === "Singularity"
     ```bash
     singularity run --no-home --bind $PWD --pwd $PWD /path/to/bagel.sif <CLI command here>
     ```

+    !!! info "What is this command doing?"

-In the above command, `--volume=$PWD:$PWD -w $PWD` (or `--bind $PWD --pwd $PWD` for Singularity) mounts your current working directory (containing all inputs for the CLI) at the same path inside the container, and also sets the _container's_ working directory to the mounted path (so it matches your location on your host machine).
+        This combination of options `--bind $PWD --pwd $PWD` mounts your current working directory (containing all inputs for the CLI) at the same path inside the container, and also sets the _container's_ working directory to the mounted path (so it matches your location on your host machine).
         This allows you to pass paths to the containerized CLI which are composed the same way as on your local machine.
 (And both absolute paths and relative top-down paths from your working directory will work!)

 ### Example
 If your dataset lives in `/home/data/Dataset1`: